 Today we see large numbers of people looking for liberation from domination cultures.
 One is the plight of the Palestinian people whose economic possibilities are being severely limited and whose human rights abrogated by extremists on the Israeli and Palestinian sides.

 The other people looking for liberation are children escaping from drug gangs and poverty in Central America.
 I cannot imagine what it would be like to send my children on a dangerous journey to another country as the best option for their future.
+Because on other countries they don't have good healthcare to prevent withdrawal seizures

 Moses was a refugee in a similar way.
 Elijah escaped into the desert.
 Jesus, Mary and Joseph escaped to Egypt from the murderous Herod.